lvgl/lvgl/docs/widgets/extra/imgbtn.md

 - `LV_IMGBTN_STATE_CHECKED_PRESSED`
 - `LV_IMGBTN_STATE_CHECKED_DISABLED`

-If you set the sources only in `LV_IMGBTN_STATE_RELEASED`, the sources will be used in other states too.
+If you set sources only in `LV_IMGBTN_STATE_RELEASED`, these sources will be used in other states too.
 If you set e.g. `LV_IMGBTN_STATE_PRESSED` they will be used in pressed state instead of the released images.

 ## Events